-The selling securityholders listed on page 24 of this prospectus are offering for resale up to 65,435,938 shares of our common stock, referred to as the "offered shares."
-All of the offered shares are issuable, or may in the future become issuable, with respect to securities issued in connection with the private placement of 10,297 shares of our Series A convertible preferred stock, referred to as the Series A preferred stock or preferred stock, and 33,257,813 common stock purchase warrants, referred to as the April 2010 warrants, that we completed in April 2010, referred to as the April 2010 financing.
+The selling securityholders listed on page 22 of this prospectus are offering for resale up to 79,179,686 shares of our common stock, referred to as the "offered shares."
+All of the offered shares are issuable, or may in the future become issuable, with respect to securities issued in connection with the private placement of 10,297 shares of our Series A convertible preferred stock, referred to as the Series A preferred stock or preferred stock, and 33,210,938 common stock purchase warrants, referred to as the April 2010 warrants, that we completed in April 2010, referred to as the April 2010 financing.

 The offered shares may only be offered for resale by the selling securityholders pursuant to this prospectus if and when they are actually issued.
-The offered shares are comprised of the following: (a) 32,178,125 shares of common stock issuable upon conversion of our Series A preferred stock and (b) 33,257,813 shares of common stock issuable upon exercise of the April 2010 warrants.
+The offered shares are comprised of the following: (a) 32,178,125 shares of common stock issuable upon conversion of our Series A preferred stock, (b) an additional 13,790,623 shares of common stock that have been registered pursuant to the registration statement of which this prospectus forms a part to cover resales by the selling securityholders of shares of our common stock which may be issued to them in the future in payment of dividends on the Series A preferred stock, (c) 33,210,938 shares of common stock issuable upon exercise of the April 2010 warrants.
 We will not receive any of the proceeds from the sale by the selling securityholders of the securities offered hereby, but we will receive proceeds from any cash exercise of the April 2010 warrants.

-The securities offered hereby may be offered from time to time by the selling securityholders through ordinary brokerage transactions in the over-the-counter markets, in negotiated transactions or otherwise, at market prices prevailing at the time of sale or at negotiated prices and in other ways as described in the "Plan of Distribution."
+The securities offered hereby may be offered from time to time by the selling securityholders through ordinary brokerage transactions in the overthe-counter markets, in negotiated transactions or otherwise, at market prices prevailing at the time of sale or at negotiated prices and in other ways as described in the "Plan of Distribution."

 Our common stock is quoted on the NYSE Amex under the symbol "SNT."
-On June 16, 2010, the last sale price for our common stock was \$0.51.
+On April 21, 2010, the last sale prices for our common stock was \$0.635.

 Investing in our securities involves a high degree of risk.
-For more information, see "Risk Factors" beginning on page 10.
+For more information, see "Risk Factors" beginning on page 8.